thycotic/ac-docs/index.md

 ## Typical Workflow

 ### Administrator Set-Up
-An administrator of your organization is provisioned with an account at the Access Control panel.
-The admin visits the access control panel URL and gains access to your organization's Access Controller Dashboard.
+An administrator of your organization is provisioned with an account.
+The admin then visits the Access Control panel URL and gains access to your organization's Access Controller Dashboard.
 The dashboard allows the admin to view the applications that are registered by the organization.
 The admin can also add applications by simply specifying the login URL(s) for the 3rd party service.
 The admin then imports a user database from an LDAP/AD store, excel sheet, or CSV file.

 The admin then specifies rules and policies for login access.
 Options include: geo fencing, geo proximity, and TouchID.
 This allows for low friction, nearly invisible Two Factor Authentication (2FA) free from the inconvenience of traditional roadblocks.